How can I help you?

 import 'zone.js';

-The Syncfusion Angular Grid component allows you to display all defined grid columns on a single page even when the number of columns exceeds the maximum limits for columns in the exported PDF document.
-This ensures that your exported PDF maintains its readability and comprehensiveness.
+The Syncfusion® Angular Grid component provides the ability to display all defined grid columns on a single page even when the number of columns exceeds the maximum limits for columns in the exported PDF document.
+This ensures that the exported PDF maintains its readability and comprehensiveness.

-You can achieve this by utilizing the pdfExportProperties.allowHorizontalOverflow property of the grid.
+This can be achieved by utilizing the pdfExportProperties.allowHorizontalOverflow property of the grid.

-property is updated using the checked property, and the export action is performed accordingly when the toolbar is clicked.
+The following example uses the EJ2 Toggle Switch Button component to enable or disable the pdfExportProperties.allowHorizontalOverflow property.
+Based on the switch state, the property is updated using the checked value, and the PDF export is performed when the toolbar is clicked.

 import { Component, OnInit, ViewChild } from '@angular/core';

-import { GridComponent, ToolbarItems, PdfExportProperties } from '@syncfusion/ej2-angular-grids';
+import { GridComponent, GridModule, PdfExportProperties, PdfExportService, ToolbarItems, ToolbarService } from '@syncfusion/ej2-angular-grids';

 import { ClickEventArgs } from '@syncfusion/ej2-angular-navigations';